replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/01-preparing-to-use-the-sdk/assignment.md

 1. A Helm chart for your application.
-We're going to use the Open Source Bitnami Helm chart for the Harbor container registry for this lab, but it could be the Helm chart for your product or any other Helm chart you want to distribute this way.
+We're going to use the Open Source Bitnami Helm chart for the Harbor container registry for this lab, but it could be the Helm chart for your product or any other Helm chart you wanted to distribute this way.
 2. Access to the Replicated Vendor Portal.
 You've been given access for the duration of this lab with the username `[[ Instruqt-Var key="USERNAME" hostname="shell" ]]` and the password `[[ Instruqt-Var key="PASSWORD" hostname="shell" ]]`
 3. An application on the Replicated Vendor Portal.
-This was created for you as part of the lab setup.
+It was also created for you as part of the lab setup.
 4. A customer for that application.
-This was created for you as part of the lab setup as well.
+The automation created the customer as well.

 🔤 Getting Started
 ==================